Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

-Here is how to journal after a relapse in a way that actually moves you forward.
+Here is how to journal after a relapse in a way that keeps the reflection practical.

 Key takeaways